 At this point, the evaluation team may want to have a second phase of evaluation, which allows for interviews/discussions (“discussions”) with a short-list of the highest scoring vendors (based on the total score for technical and cost).
 The evaluation team may want to do this for a number of reasons, including that all evaluation team members don’t agree that the highest ranking vendor (based on the combined score) is the best vendor, or because there is very small gap in scoring between several vendors, or because there needs to be some clarification from the vendors, before a final decision can be made.

-The discussion team is typically composed of the essentially the same technical evaluation as before, but the composition can be adjusted if needed.
-For example, the Superintendent may decide they want to be part of the discussion team at this stage.
+The discussion team is typically composed of the essentially the same team from the technical evaluation as before, but the composition can be adjusted if needed.
+For example, the Superintendent may decide they he/she wants to be part of the discussion team at this stage.
 Remember that a “Conflict/Confidentiality” statement has to be signed by any new evaluation team members.

 A subset of vendors may be invited for discussions (a short-list), but it has to be based upon some type of logical decision-making considering the current rankings in score.

-For example, if the rankings show that top three (3) vendors scored over a certain threshold – let’s say 90% - the evaluation team can decide to interview all vendors over that threshold – but the decision cannot be arbitrary and skip a vendor in the rankings – for example – invite vendor 1, skip vendor 2, and invite vendor 3. would have to invite all vendors who met the logical threshold for a short-list (whatever that is).
+For example, if the rankings show that top three (3) vendors scored over a certain threshold – let’s say 90% - the evaluation team can decide to interview all vendors over that threshold – but the decision cannot be arbitrary and skip a vendor in the rankings – for example – invite vendor 1, skip vendor 2, and invite vendor 3.
+The team would have to invite all vendors who met the logical threshold for a short-list (whatever that is).

 All vendors who are interviewed need to be treated fairly and consistently.
-In other words they should all be give the same amount of time to present and the same topics of interest to discuss.
-They may be asked different questions – for example, if the topic is cost, they can be asked questions about their own specific pricing information – but the general broad topics have to be the same.
+In other words, they should all be given the same amount of time to present and the same topics of interest to discuss.
+They may be asked different questions – for example, if the topic is cost, they can be asked questions about their own specific pricing information – but the general broad topics must be the same.

 Discussions shall not disclose any information derived from competing proposals.